vespa-engine/documentation/en/faq.md

 storing the active copy of the bucket.

 #### Does vespa provide soft delete functionality?
-Yes just add a “deleted” attribute, add fast-sarch on it and create a searcher which adds an “andnot deleted” itm to queries.
+Yes just add a "deleted" attribute, add [fast-search](attributes.html#fast-search) on it and create a searcher which adds an “andnot deleted” item to queries.

 #### Can we configure a grace period for bucket distribution so that buckets are not redistributed as soon as a node goes down?
 You can set a [transition-time](reference/services-content.html#transition-time) in services.xml to tell the cluster controller how long a node is to be kept in maintenance mode before being automatically marked down.